 The BEST dumbbell workout for beginners!
-This strength training full body workout targets the upper body, lower body AND core – all in 25 minutes, with dumbbells.
+This full body strength workout targets the upper body, lower body and core in 25 minutes.
 Modifications are included for each strength exercise to scale the intensity up or down.

 This is full body strength training for beginners – taking some classic strength moves and giving them a modern update in a quick and effective low impact workout.

 To be honest, our beginner workouts are some of my favorites through all seasons of life.
 They focus on building strength and are low impact (AKA gentle on the joints).

 This is a quick and effective full body workout that is ALL strength training, featuring the best dumbbell exercises for beginners and advanced fitness enthusiasts alike.

 You choose how challenging this weight training workout is based on the weights you pick up.
 I’m challenging you to go heavy!